Sophiewilliamson2/solar-system-assignment/MANUAL_TEST_PLAN.md

 Exit Criteria
 - All menu options work without unhandled exceptions
-- Data correctly loads from JSON: if file missing a warning is given and the program continues gracefully
+- Data correctly loads from JSON or fails gracefully with clear message
 - Free text question / answer works correctly
 - Case insensitive planet look up succeeds
 - Clear error messages are shown for planets not on our list, invalid or empty input